 This is probably why a statue of Shiva was placed at CERN where the Large Hadron Collider (LHC) is based.
 The Shiva statue was a gift from India to celebrate its association with CERN, which started in the 1960’s and remains strong today.
 In Hinduism, Lord Shiva practiced the Nataraja dance which symbolises Shakti, or the life force.
 This deity was chosen by the Indian government because of a metaphor that was drawn between the cosmic dance of the Nataraja and the modern study of the ‘cosmic dance’ of subatomic particles.
 Shiva, in the form of Nataraja symbolizes the dance of creation and destruction.

 The Universe is under no obligation to make sense to you.

 Be warned He is the End

 Today, the mainstream culture has turned him into some kind of superhero which is okay but we have forgotten that above all, he is a hardcore Yogi.
 He doesn't care about the social parameters and norms that has been projected onto him.
-Maybe, that's how most people relate to him emotionally.
-But there is a fine line between devotion and deception.
-Most of the time, it is the latter and it's quite a nuisance for him and he discards them ruthlessly.
-The only thing that he cares about is intensity.
-Intensity without intent, that's rare!
+Maybe, that's how most people relate to him.
+But there is a thin line between devotion and deception.

 In the yogic culture, Shiva is not seen as a God, but as the Adiyogi or the first yogi, and also the Adi Guru, the first Guru, who is the basis of what we know as the yogic science today.
 He was a being who walked this land and lived in the Himalayan region.
 As the very source of the yogic traditions, his contribution in the making of human consciousness is too phenomenal to be ignored.
 This predates all religion.